The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

-A review on non-neutral plasmas levitated in ion traps and of their characteristic properties can be found in \cite{Werth05a}.
-Ion traps represent versatile tools to investigate many-body Coulomb systems, or dusty and non-neutral plasmas.
+A review on non-neutral plasmas levitated in ion traps and their characteristic properties can be found in \cite{Werth05a}.
+Ion traps represent versatile tools to investigate many-body Coulomb systems or dusty and non-neutral plasmas.
 The electrodynamic (Paul) trap uses a RF electric field which generates an oscillating saddle shaped potential that confines charged particles in a region where the electric field exhibits a minimum, under conditions of dynamical stability \cite{Ghosh95, Major05, Mih16a}.
 The dynamical time scales associated with trapped microparticles lie in the tens of milliseconds range, while microparticles can be individually observed using optical methods \cite{Davis02, Vis13, Vini15, Libb18}.
-As the background gas is dilute, particle dynamics exhibits strong coupling regimes characterized by collective motion \cite{Werth05a, Tsyto08, Fort06a, David01}.
+As the background gas is dilute, particle dynamics exhibits strong coupling regimes characterized by collective motion \cite{Tsyto08, Fort06a, David01}.
 Dust particles may give birth to larger particles which might evolve into grain plasmas \cite{Tsyto08}.
-The mechanism of electrostatic coupling between the grains can vary widely from the weak coupling (gaseous) regime to the pseudo-crystalline one \cite{Werth05a, Dub99, Lisin13}.
+The mechanism of electrostatic coupling between the grains can vary widely, from the weak coupling (gaseous) regime to the pseudo-crystalline one \cite{Dub99, Werth05a, Lisin13}.
 Complex plasmas can be described as non-Hamiltonian systems of few or even many-body particles.
-They are investigated in connection with issues regarding fundamental physics such as phase transitions, self-organization, study of classical and quantum chaos, pattern formation and scaling \cite{Fort10a, Boni14, Fort11}.

 State-of-the-art results of particle-in-cell (PIC) simulations (considering ion-atom collisions) for dust particle charge, ion drag force, and interaction between grains in ultracold dusty plasmas, are presented in \cite{Sund20}.
 Both single grain and two grain systems are explored, by considering both streaming ions and equilibrium ions.